redis/redis-doc/commands/sort_ro.md

 Since the original `SORT` has a `STORE` option it is technically flagged as a writing command in the Redis command table.
 For this reason read-only replicas in a Redis Cluster will redirect it to the master instance even if the connection is in read-only mode (see the `READONLY` command of Redis Cluster).

-Since Redis 7.0.0, the `SORT_RO` variant was introduced in order to allow `SORT` behavior in read-only replicas without breaking compatibility on command flags.
+The `SORT_RO` variant was introduced in order to allow `SORT` behavior in read-only replicas without breaking compatibility on command flags.

 See original `SORT` for more details.